 Myth 6: Pets only need a Veterinarian when they are sick.

-Myth 7: Pets should eat the same diet everyday.
+Myth 7: Pets should eat the same diet every day.

 You cannot copy content of this page.